Home » Easy » iPad stand | easy Thrift Store Decor project

 How to Apply Vinyl with a Hem Guide

-Jamie recommended that I do a negative stencil with the word “yum,” staining over the vinyl and allowing the letters to be the original light-colored wood.
-Sometimes, I like to use painter’s tape as a transfer tape.
-The hem guide helps center the word on the upcycled cutting board iPad stand.
+Jamie recommended that I use a negative stencil with the word “yum,” staining over the vinyl and leaving the letters as the original light-colored wood.
+Sometimes I use painter’s tape as a transfer tape.
+The hem guide helps center the word on the iPad stand for the upcycled cutting board.

-I applied the vinyl word yum that I cut out of contact paper.
+I applied the vinyl word “yum” that I cut from contact paper.

 Stain Cutting Board and Scrabble Tile Holder

-I used a rag to apply the stain to the cutting board and the tile holder.
+I used a soft cloth to apply the stain to the cutting board and the tile holder.

 Oops!
 The stain bled under the contact paper stencil.
 This probably wouldn’t have happened had I painted the cutting board before staining.